Swival/calibra/docs.md/web-dashboard.md

 ## Dashboard features

-The web interface supports dark mode (toggle in the header, persisted in the browser), keyboard shortcuts for navigating between pages, column sorting by clicking table headers, a responsive layout that works on different screen sizes, and auto-refresh via the API.
+The web interface supports dark mode (toggle in the header, persisted in the browser), keyboard shortcuts for navigating between pages, column sorting by clicking table headers, a responsive layout that works on different screen sizes, and manual cache refresh via `POST /api/reload`.